h0t0/h0t0.github.io/_posts/2024-02-28-thm_chocolate_factory.md

 # TryHackMe Chocolate Factory WriteUp

+## Hello and Welcome to my first writeup!
 ## **Reconnaissance and Enumeration**

 #### first we scan the machine using nmap using the command: nmap -sV [IP HERE]